 Delivering More Value

 By engaging with Coforge, the client could focus on its core competencies and maintain its leadership position in a highly competitive industry.
-In addition to technology and digital support, Coforge improved the client’s operational efficiencies and digital experiences.
+In addition to technology and digital support, Coforge improved the client’s operational efficiencies by 25 %.
 The client was empowered to provide standardized and consistent business services across their business.
 Coforge also assisted by providing oAuth 2.0 support and reusable solutions for use by both internal and external teams.
 A centralized glossary that identified and defined data in the same way, monetized API usage and a self-service oriented adoption were other positive outcomes of this project.